|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 In 1807 the Pennsylvania legislature authorized a lottery for the borough of York to "bring in a stream of water to supply their Fire-Engine."
 No additional information has been found about this lottery or any system that might have been built from the proceeds.

-The York Water Company was incorporated in 1816 by George Spangler, William Ness, John Barnitz, George Small, Charles F. Fisher, Abraham Gartman and Jacob Smyser "to proceed to bring and convey a stream of water from the lands of Peter Small, in York township, into the borough of York, by means of pipes, trunks or aqueducts, and also to provide proper cisterns or reservoirs for the reception thereof."
+The York Water Company was incorporated on February 23, 1816 by George Spangler, William Ness, John Barnitz, George Small, Charles F. Fisher, Abraham Gartman and Jacob Smyser "to proceed to bring and convey a stream of water from the lands of Peter Small, in York township, into the borough of York, by means of pipes, trunks or aqueducts, and also to provide proper cisterns or reservoirs for the reception thereof."
 The company bought 16,000 feet of wooden logs and served 35 families by the end of 1816.

 The York Borough Water Company was incorporated in 1838 by Michael Doudel, Jonathan Jesup, Calvin Mason, John Evans, Thomas Kelly, Israel Gardner, John Stahley, Jacob Barnitz, Wm.
 Patterson, Jacob Deitz, Luke Rouss, T. N. Haller, James Webb, David Buehler, Jacob Smyser, John Schlosser, Samuel C. Bonham, Jacob Hay and Andrew Duncan "to bring into the borough of York an abundant supply of water from such spring or springs, stream or streams as they may select, not now owned by the York Water company, and shall have power, for that purpose, to force water,it necessary, by water or steam power into a reservoir or reservoirs which they may construct for its reception, and to bring the same in trunks or pipes through or across any field or enclosure, along any road or highway, and through any of the streets and alleys of the borough of York, or of Buttstown and Freystown."
 This company paid tax on its stock in 1840 and is listed in 1909 as "not in operation," but no further information has been found about this company.